 “I continued to be delighted by just how good [Stannard is] at navigating through several layers, even on a meta-level.”

 “A lovely story with a lot of heart.”

-The full manuscript for Star Boys is complete and currently undergoing revisions.
+The full manuscript for Star Boys is complete and currently with our agency.

 Excerpts and side stories will be posted under the Star Boys short fiction tag.